 At the 1950 Earl’s Court Motor Show the Morgan Motor Company, a small British sports car manufacturer at the time, introduced the 2088cc Plus 4 to the industry.
-A highly capable machine that quickly became the platform for innovative performance upgrades within the company.
+The Morgan racing car, a highly capable machine that quickly became the platform for innovative performance upgrades within the company.

 History | 1962 Morgan Plus Four Super Sport Low Line

-Initially finished as a left-hand drive Plus Four 2-seater chassis, this Morgan was later delivered to Fergus Motors Inc, New York, USA, a car import specialist in June 1963
+We have a 1962 Morgan Plus 4 Supersports for sale at DM Historics.
+Initially finished as a left-hand drive Plus Four 2-seater chassis, this Morgan race car was later delivered to Fergus Motors Inc, New York, USA, a car import specialist in June 1963

 Milestone | Peter Ecury

 Three-time winning European Vintage Champion, Peter Ecury got the motorsport bug at just 13 having experienced his first Dutch Grand Prix, later to return home and start tracking his mother’s Mini Cooper.
 As his skills grew so did his ambition, seeing his adult years take Peter to endurance racing such as 24-hour at Spa-Francorchamps and Le Mans, with his most noticeable achievement being his win of the 1983 FIA Benelux Historic GT Championship, a repeated victory the following year, all on route to winning the 1984 FIA European Overall Historic GT Championship – a no easy feat.

 After 5 years of countless success across the continent and beyond, sharing a race with the Morgans previous custodian for an endurance race weekend mid-1980’s and well as taking wins at the Benelux historic championship and European Historic GT Championship in 1984, the Morgan was sold across the pond to a talented American writer, Professor Mulroney.